 Visitors and guests form their first (and often lasting) impression of the quality of your hotel establishment from the exterior of the building and the grounds in which it is set.
 An attractive, clean and wellmaintained appearance is a reassuring indicator of commitment to high standards within.
 Creatively designed, ‘inspirational’ gardens can influence whether a guest returns and/or recommends the hotel to others.
 As RST are the leaders in dust control, with a little help from them to clear out the coarse particles from nearby places, even the view from every hotel room looks beautiful for miles.

 Using a sustainable approach for the planning and maintenance of gardens and grounds will benefit wildlife, reduce your costs and show your commitment to operating responsibly to guests and visitors.
+Find more about drake’s 7 dees here and start scheduling your landscape renovation project.

 What are the issues?